 These tips can help relieve pressure into your low back.
 As your belly grows, you may tend to let your back hold your weight.
 Rather use your deep core muscles to help maintain your posture and avoid that annoying low back pain.
 Your back is only as strong as your deep core!

 - Avoid over stretching due to the hormone relaxin now present in your body.
 You can still stretch, but DO NOT push your end range.
 When stretching, only go through a range that feels good to you, don’t aim for a deep stretch.
 Hormone changes during pregnancy allow your joints to become more flexible (needed to allow your hips to open for delivery) but you’re not there yet, so just be careful.

 Now is a great time to stop doing any crunches (if you still are) and possibly modifying planks.
 It’s imperative that your deep core muscles are activating properly so minimize stress on your rectus abdominals to help prevent/minimize diastasis recti (abdominal separation).
-Read the article on safe and effective pregnancy core exercises you can do throughout pregnancy along with the exercises included in the Knocked Up Fitness Digital Prenatal Program.
+Read the article on safe and effective pregnancy core exercises you can do throughout pregnancy along with the exercises included in the Knocked-Up Fitness Membership.